black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 One method for finding specific elements in your HTML is using the querySelector() method.
 The querySelector() method takes a CSS selector as an argument and returns the first element that matches that selector

 Create a button1 variable and use querySelector() to assign it your element with the id of button1.
 Remember that CSS id selectors are prefixed with a #.

+## Step 16
+We have run into a slight problem.
+You are trying to query your page for a button element, but your script tag is in the head of your HTML.
+This means your code runs before the browser has finished reading the HTML, and your document.querySelector() will not see the button - because the browser hasn't processed it yet.

+To fix this, move your script element out of the head element, and place it at the end of your body element (just before the closing </body> tag.)